Reserve Bank of India Introduces Major Change to Cardholder Data Rules

 - Transaction metadata

 A merchant has to act fast in the event of a dispute.
 They need to match transaction data to the cardholder’s claim, which would be extremely difficult if the merchant can’t store that information.
-This would make chargeback representment nearly impossible for some merchants.
+This would make chargeback representment nearly impossible for some merchants (at least without the help of a dedicated chargeback management company).

 Chargebacks aren’t the only concern plaguing merchants in regard to this ruleset, though.
 For instance, it would also be extremely difficult to handle customer complaints without the benefit of complete transaction data.
 Even worse, lack of access to crucial transaction data will make it difficult to accurately diagnose fraud and deploy tools to manage attacks.
 So, while these rules are meant to protect consumers, they may actually cause more fraud and abuse than they prevent.